danifranco/DCRAB/readme.md

 ### Why DCRAB?

 The first D is of Donostia International Physics Center Fundation (DIPC), who are the main developers of the software.
-The 'crab' part is related to the animal because this monitoring tool, like a crab grabbing its food, grabs the processes associated in the computation to collect the data.
+The 'crab' part is an acronym of 'Control and Report
+Application in Bash' but also is related to the animal.
+This is because this monitoring tool, like a crab grabbing its food, grabs the processes associated in the computation to collect the data.
 Furthermore, there is an analogy between crab claw and the way DCRAB monitors the processes with 'start' and 'finish' commands.
 DCRAB catches the block code to monitor inside this commands like a crab holds everything inside its claws.

 ### PROS